Passing the Torch . . . and the Passion

-CPMF accomplishes this mission through our free Young Peoples' Concerts that occur during the festival season (see our 2014 schedule below), through our Young Artist Program (YAP)—a full-scholarship fellowship now in its 11th year that provides a group of young musicians two-weeks of intensive training with the festival professionals and opportunities for performance—in tandem with our CPMF X-Prize In Composition (formerly the Young Composer Xtreme Competition), and through Master Classes and our fun and educational Kinder Konzert series geared to children ages 3 to 10.
+CPMF accomplishes this mission through our free Young Peoples' Concerts that occur during the festival season (our 2016 schedule will be posted below in the spring 2016), through our Young Artist Program (YAP)—a full-scholarship fellowship now in its 13th year that provides a group of young musicians 2.5-weeks of intensive training with the festival professionals and opportunities for performance—in tandem with our CPMF X-Prize In Composition (formerly the Young Composer Xtreme Competition), and through Master Classes and our fun and educational Kinder Konzert series geared to children ages 3 to 10.

 is available now.
 Click here.

 2 required pieces…

 CPMF X-Prize Competition Application

 will be available directly from the designated-school's professors.